Grant-Steinfeld/block-boilerplate/app/README.md

-# boilerplate nodeJS application
+# boilerplate nodeJS loopback hyperledger fabric client application and basic network ( draft 1 )

-    So this is the boilerplate for a Loopback  nodeJS application
+    So this is the boilerplate for a Loopback  nodeJS application that talks to a Hyperledger Fabric basic network created in visual studio code with IBM Blockchaing Platform Extension.

 ## Steps
 l.
 Introduction